 Andy Glynne | CEO

-Andy is a double-BAFTA winning director, producer and author.
+Andy is a triple-BAFTA winning director, producer and author.
 He is currently the Managing Director of Mosaic Films, and is the Founding CEO of the Documentary Filmmakers Group – the UK’s national documentary organisation.
-He is the former CEO of One World Media, the UK’s charity to support the coverage of the developing world in UK Media, and the Chairman of the European Documentary Network (EDN).
-Andy has directed and produced over 50 films for broadcasters both in the UK and overseas.
+He is the former CEO of One World Media, and former Chairman of the European Documentary Network (EDN).
+Andy has directed and produced over 200 films for broadcasters and platforms both in the UK and overseas.

 Colin Luke | Executive Producer